krzysztofj1234567890/computer-science-basics-tutorials/aws/ec2-ebs-lambda-etc.md

       # Other function properties...
 ```
 - Giving Lambda functions access to resources in an __Amazon VPC__
+  - lets the function access private resources like databases, caches, or internal services
+  - attach it to subnet: aws lambda update-function-configuration --function-name my-function --vpc-config SubnetIds=subnet-123,subnet-456,SecurityGroupIds=sg-123
+  - Once Lambda is in a VPC: It loses default internet access
 - You can configure your Lambda function URLs to __stream response__ payloads back to clients.
 Response streaming can benefit latency sensitive applications by improving time to first byte (TTFB) performance.
+- To access a AWS Lambda function from the internet using a REST API call, place it behind Amazon API Gateway.

+How Lambda Calls Other AWS Services: allow IAM policy to access a aws service

 ## Invocation

 When you invoke a function, you can choose to invoke it __synchronously__ or __asynchronously__.
 With synchronous invocation, you wait for the function to process the event and return a response.
 With asynchronous invocation, Lambda queues the event for processing and returns a response immediately.
 The InvocationType request parameter in the Invoke API determines how Lambda invokes your function.
 A value of __RequestResponse indicates synchronous invocation__, and a value of __Event indicates asynchronous invocation__.

+In synchronous invocation the client waits for the response, for example when using Amazon API Gateway.
+In asynchronous invocation the event is placed in a queue and Lambda processes it later, which is common with services like Amazon S3 or Amazon SNS.
+The invocation type can be specified using the InvocationType parameter.

 If the function invocation results in an __error__, for synchronous invocations, view the error message in the response and retry the invocation manually.
 For asynchronous invocations, Lambda handles retries automatically and can send invocation records to a destination.